ansible-collections/vmware.vmware_rest/docs/vmware.vmware_rest.vcenter_vm_hardware_serial_module.rst

 Synopsis
 --------
-- Manage the serial of a VM
+- Adds a virtual serial port to the virtual machine.